Recent news has brought PFOA (aka PFAS, PFOS) to the forefront of water contamination.

 Does Clearly Filtered remove PFOAs?

 We sure do.
-Our filters are rated to remove between 99.6% (Filtered Water Pitcher) and 99.9% (3-Stage Under Sink System) of PFOAs.
+Our filters are rated to remove up to 99.0% (water pitcher) and up to 99.6% (under the sink filter system) of PFOAs.

 Clearly Filtered's Affinity filtration technology is the only water pitcher filter technology that is certified to remove PFOAs from your tap water.
 The filters were tested to NSF standards by and EPA-accredited laboratory to ensure that the findings are correct and compliant, putting Clearly Filtered a cut above the rest in terms of filtration capabilities.